000xE/vIDsafe/README.md

 ## Non-functional requirements

-- [ ] Ensure the encryption/decryption of the vault is optimally fast.
+- [ ] Ensure the encryption/decryption of the vault is optimally fast and secure.
 - [ ] Ensure the user interface is clear, concise, and pleasant to use
 - [ ] Ensure the application is easy to use